Detecting $k$-nonstretchability via a class of informationally complete symmetric measurements: -nonstretchability criteria based on informationally complete -POVMs

-Here Eqs. (\ref{V00}), (\ref{V0}) and inequality (\ref{V1}) hold because of the additivity of metric-adjusted skew information, equivalence between the metric-adjusted skew information and variance for pure state, and the definition of the variance, respectively.
-Inequality (\ref{V2}) is true because of the inequality
+Here, Eq.~(\ref{V00}) follows from the additivity of the metric-adjusted skew information, and Eq.~(\ref{V0}) follows from the equivalence between the metric-adjusted skew information and the variance for pure states.
+Equation~(\ref{V1}) follows from the definition of the variance.
+Inequality (\ref{V2}) follows from inequalities (\ref{bound1}) and (\ref{bound10}):